enoonan/elixir_lancedb/README.md

 This library aims to bring the fantastic [LanceDB](https://lancedb.github.io/lancedb/) embedded multimodal vector search database to the BEAM.
 As LanceDB is written in Rust, this integration uses Rustler to map NIFs to the Lance Rust client.

+The current focus of this project is to implement an Ecto Adapter so that it can plug into the broader Ecto ecosystem.

 > 🚧 This project is very new, in active development, and is not published on Hex. 🚧

 > 🚧 Feel free to fork, borrow from, or use at your own risk, but do expect the API to change. 🚧